"Yet it's only a moment and a little time for a man who can fly. A clock the size of Texas, and another the size

 dodecahedron, as well as another the size of a sand pebble.

-is the same angle in space for a point, no matter the extension.
-A given type of figure is the same detail of proportions, no matter how enlarged or diminutive the specific combination.
+the constellations of the Heavens, and a given type of angle's the same angle in space for a point, no matter the extension.
+A given type of figure's the same detail of proportions, no matter the scale for the specific combination.
 The combination to

-a code is the same combination to that code, no matter size or concealment: like a crystal seal of aspects." --
+a code's the same combination to that code, no matter size or concealment: like a crystal seal of aspects."

-"Now I can see once upon a time you were a redundant toy shop engineer, then downsized, yet the secret

-gifts of models and scales go with you still.
+"Now I can see that once upon a time you were a redundant toy shop engineer, then downsized by the markets, yet the secrets of models and scales go with you still.
 Scala Leprechaunorum,

-and the long lines at the post office over the holidays, and so forth."
+and long lines at the post office over the holidays, and you the picture of a stamp."

-it, close enough for government work, but Season's Greetings".
+"Yes, maybe that was it, close enough for government work, but Season's Greetings".

 oddly for a moment, and stumbled back into the "Crepes Shack" cart.
 He thought he heard a cell phone ringing, not his.